observingClouds/xbitinfo/README.md

 ### Preferred installation
 `conda install -c conda-forge xbitinfo`
 ### Alternative installation
-`pip install xbitinfo` # ensure julia is already installed
+`pip install xbitinfo` # ensure to install julia manually

 ## How to use